Linking and intrusive R: Intrusive R

 The phenomenon of intrusive R is a reinterpretation of linking R into an r-insertion rule that affects any word that ends in the non-high vowels //ə//, //ɪə//, //ɑː//, or //ɔː//; when such a word is closely followed by another word beginning in a vowel sound, an //r// is inserted between them, even when no final //r// was historically present.
 For example, the phrase bacteria in it would be pronounced //bækˈtɪəriərˌɪnɪt//.
 The epenthetic //r// can be inserted to prevent hiatus (two consecutive vowel sounds).

-In extreme cases, an intrusive R can follow a reduced schwa, such as for the example if you hafta[r], I’ll help and in the following examples taken from the native speech of English speakers from Eastern Massachusetts: I’m gonna[r]ask Adrian, t[ər]add to his troubles, a lotta[r]apples and the[r]apples.
+In extreme cases, an intrusive R can follow a reduced schwa, such as in the example if you hafta[r], I’ll help and in the following examples taken from the native speech of English speakers from Eastern Massachusetts: I’m gonna[r]ask Adrian, t[ər]add to his troubles, a lotta[r]apples and the[r]apples.
 A related phenomenon involves the dropping of a consonant at the juncture of two words and the insertion of an r in its place.
 Sometimes this occurs in conjunction with the reduction of the final vowel in the first word to a schwa: examples of this are He shoulda[r]eaten.

 Other recognizable examples are the Beatles singing: "I saw-r-a film today, oh boy" in the song "A Day in the Life", from their 1967 album Sgt.
-Pepper's Lonely Hearts Club Band; in the song "Champagne Supernova" by Oasis: "supernova-r-in the sky"; in the song "Scenes from an Italian Restaurant" by Billy Joel: "Brenda-r-and Eddie"; in the song "Beauty and a Beat" by Justin Bieber featuring Nicki Minaj: "eye out for Selena-r"; in the phrases, "law-r-and order" and "Victoria-r-and Albert Museum", and even in the name "Maya-r-Angelou".
+Pepper's Lonely Hearts Club Band; in the song "Champagne Supernova" by Oasis: "supernova-r-in the sky"; in the song "Scenes from an Italian Restaurant" by Billy Joel: "Brenda-r-and Eddie"; in the phrases, "law-r-and order" and "Victoria-r-and Albert Museum", and even in the name "Maya-r-Angelou".
 This is now common enough in parts of England that, by 1997, the linguist John C. Wells considered it objectively part of Received Pronunciation, though he noted that "the speech conscious often dislike it and disapprove of it".
 It is or was stigmatised as an incorrect pronunciation in some other standardized non-rhotic accents, too.
 Wells writes that at least in RP, "linking //r// and intrusive //r// are distinct only historically and orthographically".

 Just as with linking R, intrusive R may also occur between a root morpheme and certain suffixes, such as draw(r)ing, withdraw(r)al, or Kafka(r)esque.

-A rhotic speaker may use alternative strategies to prevent the hiatus, such as the insertion of a glottal stop to clarify the boundary between the two words.
-Varieties that feature linking R but not intrusive R (that is, tuna oil is pronounced /[ˈtjuːnə (ʔ)ɔɪl]/), show a clear phonemic distinction between words with and without //r// in the syllable coda.
+Some varieties may feature linking R without intrusive R, maintaining a phonemic distinction between words with and without syllable-final //r//.

 Margaret Thatcher was nicknamed "Laura Norder" because of her references during her period of office to "law and order" with an intrusive /r/.